Ever wonder how to prepare those big pork chops with the bone in without drying it out or using your oven?

 Cooking A Pan Fried Thick Cut Pork Chop

 First things first.
-Have you ever pan-fried a pork chop and it curls up on you?
-When that happens it will cause the pork chops to cook unevenly.
-Here’s an easy tip to keep that from happening.
+Have you ever pan-fried a pork chop, and it curls up on you?
+When that happens, it will cause the pork chops to cook unevenly.

-Lay them out on a cutting board and taking a sharp knife, just cut through the fat straight down every 2 inches or so.
-As the pork chop cooks, the cuts will expand and allow the chop to stay flat giving you an even cook.
+Lay them out on a cutting board and take a sharp knife, cut through the fat straight down every 2 inches or so.

-Once you have that complete, season the pork chops liberally with salt and cracked black pepper.
-Go ahead and push that salt and pepper into the meat, making sure it will adhere when it’s time to go into the hot pan.
+Go ahead and push that salt and pepper into the meat, ensuring it will adhere when it’s time to go into the hot pan.

 Set the pork chops to the side and begin to prepare the other ingredients.

 Grab 4-5 cloves of garlic and give them a smash with the flat of a knife.
 We only want to crush them a little, allowing the garlic to infuse with the oil when we toss them in.
-Prepare the onion by giving them a rough chop.
-You want big pieces of onion, not diced.

 Put a medium-sized skillet over medium-high heat and add the oil.
 Allow that oil to get nice and hot.

-When ready, add the pork chops to the pan, laying away from you as to avoid any pesky hot oil popping up on you.
+When ready, add the pork chops to the pan, laying away from you to avoid any pesky hot oil popping up on you.

 Before turning, check the cooked side for doneness.
 You should see a wonderfully caramelized cook.
 Then turn over to the other side.

-When you have turned it, turn the heat down to medium and add the butter, garlic, onion, and sage leaves.
 Move the garlic, onion, and sage around in the butter and olive oil, pressing them here and there to release those wonderful oils.

-Tip the pan and using a spoon, take the butter and olive oil and begin to baste the cooked top of the pork chop.
-This will infuse those flavors as well as keep it moist.
-Baste often as it cooks the additional time.
+Tip the pan and, using a spoon, take the butter and olive oil and begin to baste the cooked top of the pork chop.

 Using some tongs, sear the edges of the pork chop by holding it vertically and cook each side of the pork chop until the fat has rendered sufficiently.
-A minute or so should be sufficient.

-Check the other side for doneness.
-If you want to make sure the pork chops are done, use an instant-read thermometer.
-This is a particularly useful tool in the kitchen and if you don’t have one I highly recommend you get one.
+This is a particularly useful tool in the kitchen, and if you don’t have one, I highly recommend you get one.

 When cooking is complete, remove the pan from heat and place the pork chops to rest on a cutting board.
 Allow them to rest the same time you cooked them.

-We have cooked this many times now and each time it comes out amazing.
-You can play around with the herbs and aromatics as well.
 Instead of onion and sage, perhaps some thyme instead?
 Any aromatics with a brown butter sauce will make the bone-in pork chops sing!

 We do love that sage and butter sauce, though!

-Remember, the big secrets of juicy, moist pork chops are to get that sear, baste the chops, and allow to rest.
-Everything else is entirely up to you.
-Give it a try and let us know how it turned out!
+Remember, the big secrets of juicy, moist pork chops are to get that sear, baste them, and allow them to rest.

 Thick Cut Bone-In Pork Chop Recipe